Kiern Jewiss: 2021

-After exiting single-seaters, he moved to one-make Porsche Carrera Cup racing, driving in the Porsche Carrera Cup Great Britain for the 2021 season with Team Parker Racing alongside Harry King.
+After exiting single-seaters, Jewiss moved to one-make Porsche Carrera Cup racing, driving in the Porsche Carrera Cup Great Britain for the 2021 season with Team Parker Racing alongside Harry King.
 He set an ambitious target of winning the title in his debut season.

 Jewiss got his first podium in the series in his debut race at Brands Hatch with a second place, after two fourth places, he got his maiden win at the second race of the second round at Snetterton Circuit.

-At Oulton Park, he came fifth in the first race and got his first pole position in the series at the second race, where he would convert it to his second win of the year.
+At Oulton Park, Jewiss came fifth in the first race and got his first pole position in the series at the second race, where he would convert it to his second win of the year.
 Knockhill proved to be difficult as he got his only retirement of the year at the second race.
 Jewiss claimed his third win at the second race of Croft Circuit and came third in the next race at Silverstone Circuit, getting his first back-to-back podiums.

-In the penultimate round at Donington Park, he got his only double podium, with a third place in the first race and a final win to add to his tally in the second race.
-He came fifth and fourth in the final round at Brands Hatch, and finished 3rd in the overall standings with four wins, one pole position, seven podiums and 104 points.
+In the penultimate round at Donington Park, Jewiss got his only double podium, with a third place in the first race and a final win to add to his tally in the second race.
+He came fifth and fourth in the final round at Brands Hatch, and finished third in the overall standings with four wins, one pole position, seven podiums and 104 points.

 2022

 Jewiss contested the 2022 Porsche Carrera Cup Great Britain for a second season with Team Parker Racing.

 The first round at Donington Park didn't go as expected, coming fourteenth in the first race but getting a podium in the second round, salvaging the last races poor performance.
 What followed was a podium streak – including a win at Brands Hatch – lasting for six races.

-At the next round at Snetterton Circuit, he converted a pole position to a win, and after two podiumless races, he would win four races in a row, which were the final races of the championship.
+At the next round at Snetterton Circuit, Jewiss converted a pole position to a win, and after two podiumless races, he would win four races in a row, which were the final races of the championship.
 He won the championship ahead of Adam Smalley with six wins, four pole positions, seven fastest laps, eleven podiums and 141 points.

 GT3

 2023

 With Team Parker Racing, Jewiss moved to the GT World Challenge Europe Endurance Cup for the 2023 season, where he competed in the Bronze Cup.

-He only managed two points finishes, and didn't enter the final round of the championship at Circuit de Barcelona-Catalunya.
+Jewiss only managed two points finishes, and didn't enter the final round of the championship at Circuit de Barcelona-Catalunya.
 Jewiss ended the championship in 35th with two points in the Bronze classification.

 2024

-The Brits only racing activity for the year for a one-off cameo for Steller Motorsport in the second round of the 2024 Le Mans Cup at Circuit Paul Ricard partnering Darren Malkin, where they came sixth in the race.
+Jewiss' only racing activity for the year for a one-off cameo for Steller Motorsport in the second round of the 2024 Le Mans Cup at Circuit Paul Ricard partnering Darren Malkin, where they came sixth in the race.

 2025

+Jewiss' 2 Seas Motorsport Mercedes at Donington in 2025.

 Jewiss would find a seat for the 2025 season in the form of the British GT Championship driving for 2 Seas Motorsport and partnering Charles Dawson.